 Arrival in Lombok

 The airline Scoot, the low-cost subsidiary of Singapore Airlines, is the only airline offering direct flights from Singapore, which is very convenient for us.
 There are four flights per week, and although they may not be at the most convenient times, it is the best way to get to Lombok.
+Find out next everything you need to know for a smooth arrival in Lombok.

 If you have internet on your phone (for example, with an Airalo data package), you can start filling in the customs form online while you wait at Immigration using the link next to where you bought the VOA.
 For those without mobile data, Customs also offer Wi-Fi access or provide some computers to submit the forms after clearing Immigration.